Leading the Way

 First-Year Student Participation

 While no comprehensive studies exist for comparing participation rates at peer institutions' first-year experience (FYE) events, Texas State's thematic model for academic events is uncommon, and our records demonstrate remarkable levels of student activity.
-Among peer institutions for which we have data — recorded or anecdotal — the Common Experience at Texas State claims the nation's highest participation rate for an FYE initiative offering multiple/numerous academic events.
-During the fall 2018 semester, 89% of our first-year students reported attending Common Experience events, and every ticketed event sold out (no students were turned away).
+Among peer institutions for which we have data — recorded or anecdotal — the Common Experience at Texas State claims the nation's highest participation rate for an FYE initiative offering multiple/numerous academic events and activities.
+During the fall 2018 semester, 89% of our first-year students reported participating in Common Experience activities, and every ticketed event that semester was sold out (but no students were turned away).
 One peer institution reported in 2016 that roughly 90% of its first-year students attended convocation, but only 2% to 4% would attend another FYE event.
 Sources: Texas State US 1100 course evaluation results (fall semesters, 2015-2018) and a report shared by a peer program at the Annual Conference on the First-Year Experience, 2016.

 Social Media Engagement